This page last modified on 1 July 2008.

 Arrive at double-mini-rdbt

-[ Waitrose: go L at second mini-rdbt and stop on right after 120 metres ]
+[ Waitrose: R and L at mini-rdbts and stop on R after 120 metres

 (48.3 miles)